Vectorized/Othello-AI/README.md

         python runclientblack.py

   <b>If you have choosen `'me'`</b>, you need to open one more terminal window to launch the AI (which will help you think of what you should do.
-You just have to do mirror what your opponent does to the AI game window. =P)
+You just have to do mirror what your opponent does to the AI game window. :P)

         python runclientwhite.py

   <b>If you have choosen `'he'`</b>, you need to open one more terminal window to launch the AI (which will help you think of what you should do.
-You just have to do mirror what your opponent does to the AI game window. =P)
+You just have to do mirror what your opponent does to the AI game window. :P)

         python runclientblack.py